Ben Miles

-Benjamin Charles Miles (born 29 September 1966) is an English actor, best known for his starring role as Patrick Maitland in the television comedy Coupling, from 2000 to 2004, as Montague Dartie in The Forsyte Saga, from 2002 to 2003, as Peter Townsend in the Netflix drama The Crown (2016–2017) and George in episode 8 "The One That Holds Everything" in the TV drama The Romanoffs (2018).
+Benjamin Charles Miles is an English actor.
+He gained recognition after starring in the television comedy sitcom Coupling (2000–2004) and the drama serial The Forsyte Saga (2002–2003).
+He also had recurring roles in Lark Rise to Candleford (2008), The Crown (2016–2017) as Peter Townsend, and Andor (2022–2025).

-Early life
+Early life and education

-Miles was born in Wimbledon, London, and lived as a young man in Ashover, Derbyshire, attending Tupton Hall School.
+Benjamin Charles Miles was born in Wimbledon, London, and lived as a young man in Ashover, Derbyshire, attending Tupton Hall School.
 He began acting in school productions, which he pursued mainly because it allowed him to miss classes.

-In an interview, Miles stated how he would spend his spare time in a now-defunct record shop (Hudsons) in Chesterfield, Derbyshire, while "thinking about 'finding the one'".
-He trained at the Guildhall School of Music and Drama.
+He studied acting at the Guildhall School of Music and Drama.

 Career

 He moved into television roles in the 1990s, playing supporting roles in such series as Zorro, Soldier Soldier, Is It Legal?, The Bill, Peak Practice and Wonderful You.

 Miles played a very small part as a journalist, with just a few words of dialogue, in the 1997 motion picture The Wings of the Dove.
+He had a leading role in The Round Tower, filmed later in 1997.
 In 1999, he was cast as Richard Martin in Reach For The Moon.
 In 2000, he was cast as Robert Brown in Cold Feet and the womanizing Patrick Maitland in the comedy series Coupling, a role which he played until the series ended in 2004.
 He continued other television work during his tenure in Coupling, appearing in The Forsyte Saga as Montague Dartie (this was the first time Miles acted with Amanda Root) and in Prime Suspect.
 In 2004, Miles portrayed Charles Ryder in the BBC Radio 4 production of Brideshead Revisited.
 Miles was the co-lead in the BBC drama, A Thing Called Love, filmed on location in Nottingham, England.

 Miles appeared in the 2005 BBC television drama Mr Harvey Lights a Candle, playing the part of a teacher taking an unruly party of pupils on a daytrip to Salisbury Cathedral.
 In 2006, he appeared in the TV drama After Thomas as the father of a son with autism.
-He worked alongside actors such as Clive Mantle.
 In 2008, he appeared as the squire Sir Timothy in the British production Lark Rise to Candleford, and as Plantagenet Palliser in Radio 4 production The Pallisers.
 In 2009, he appeared as the head of a stock market trading firm in the BBC city-based drama Sex, the City and Me.
 He played the lead in Pulse opposite Claire Foy, whom he also co-starred with in The Promise in early 2011, just after also appearing in BBC 1's Zen.
 They were re-united again in The Crown.

-Miles often works with director James McTeigue: he appeared in McTeigue's 2005 film V for Vendetta as Dascombe, in Ninja Assassin, and in Speed Racer.
+Miles often works with director James McTeigue: he appeared in McTeigue's 2005 film V for Vendetta as Roger Dascombe, a government propagandist and television network executive.
+He appeared in Ninja Assassin, and in Speed Racer.